Ranger9903/Ranger9903/README.md

 - 👋 Hi, I’m @Ranger9903 (Aiyana)
-- 👀 I’m interested in ... developing my skills with software development
+- 👀 I’m interested in ... developing my skills in software development
-- 🌱 I’m currently learning ...
-Python
+- graduating from university with my Bachelor of Science in Informatics
-- 💞️ I’m looking to collaborate on ... anything!
+- am particularly interested in projects related to healthcare.

 <!---
 Ranger9903/Ranger9903 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.